akageyama/class-summer-school-art-of-simulation/Processing/a_ball_bounce_on_parabola_multi/README_english.md

-# Sample code of a bouncing particle on parabola curve
+# A bouncing particle on parabola floor

 File Name: `a_ball_bounce_on_parabola_multi.pde`